seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 turned into a justice-like serving-man: their
 spirits are so married in conjunction with the
 participation of society that they flock together in
 consent, like so many wild-geese.
-If I had a suit
-to Master Shallow, I would humour his men with the
-imputation of being near their master: if to his
-men, I would curry with Master Shallow that no man
-could better command his servants.
-It is certain
-that either wise bearing or ignorant carriage is
-caught, as men take diseases, one of another:
-therefore let men take heed of their company.
-I
-will devise matter enough out of this Shallow to
+I will devise matter enough out of this Shallow to
 keep Prince Harry in continual laughter the wearing
 out of six fashions, which is four terms, or two
 actions, and a' shall laugh without intervallums.
 O,